I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 - Shades of Green is the Maldives’ first vegan restaurant.
 Chef Carsten Kyster celebrates the garden with five-course menus featuring colours, green umami or one ingredient prepared various ways.
 The evening begins with a tour of the garden, and guests pick, taste and smell the produce and discover hidden amuse bouches.

-- A stand out among the resort’s fine dining venues is the exquisite Sobah’s restaurant, built on the uninhabited island, just 30 minutes by boat from Soneva Fushi.
+- A stand out among the resort’s fine dining venues is the exquisite Sobah’s restaurant, built on an uninhabited island, just 30 minutes by boat from Soneva Fushi.
 Sobah’s is lead by Chef Sobah, who won the ‘Best Chef in the Maldives’ Award, and serves traditional Maldivian cuisine with modern twists using traditional cooking methods.
 Getting to Sobah’s is half the fun, as guests often spot dolphins on the way.

 - Soneva Fushi has a fantastic, subterranean wine cellar.
 The collection of 7,000 bottles, including rare champagnes, grand cru clarets, vintage cognacs, organic and biodynamic wines, rivals the world’s finest wine collections.